 Playing the Hand in a No Trump Contract

 Playing a NT hand reminds me of “priming the pump.”
-That may not mean much to city folk today, but having once lived on a farm, I know there were times when we had to bring a can of water down to the pump and pour it down the pipe before we could coax any water out.
-If we failed to do that, we would not get any water at all.
+In order to get water out of a well, first you must put some water in.
+If you fail to do that, you might not get any water at all.
 This is similar to a NT contract.
 You must give something away first in order to achieve success later.
 Don’t immediately play all your high cards!
 It’s like an investment.
 Give up some of your losers at the beginning in order to “promote” your underlings in that suit.
 Then you can take control and reap the benefits afterward.

 Here are some lessons on bidding and playing NT contracts.
 No one can give you a practice sample of every hand you will ever play, nor can you memorize exactly what you will do every time.
 Each game is so different.
 But you can learn some strategies and techniques that can be applied in other situations.
-This will help you become a successful and confident NT player!
+A few guidelines should help you become a successful and confident NT player!
 Experience, of course, is one of the best teachers!
 Good luck!